 The 2851 Router is a multiple-chip standalone cryptographic module.
 The router has a processing speed of 450MHz.
-Depending on configuration, either the installed AIM-VPN/EPII-Plus module or the internal Safenet chip, or the IOS software is used for cryptographic operations.
+Depending on configuration, either the internal Safenet chip or the IOS software is used for cryptographic operations.

 The cryptographic boundary of the module is the device's case.
 All of the functionality discussed in this document is provided by components within this cryptographic boundary.